f4iteightiz/ellipse_iso_perimeter/README.md

 Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "CALPERE" (or other tbd).

-CALPERE: calculate the ellipse perimeter based on a cycloid adjusted with the Bohr Magneton electron Adjustment constant (current released constant from internet reading which can dependend of the evolution of the measurement in the quatum mechanic research laboratories).
+CALPERE: calculate the ellipse perimeter based on a cycloid adjusted with the Bohr Magneton electron Adjustment constant (current released constant from internet data which can depend of the evolution of the measurement in the quatum mechanic research laboratories).
+So far achieved precision 0,04%.
 Dependencies: "SOLVE" from Advantage, HP-IL (for outputs logging into printer/screen).